Rabtens/Rabtens.github.io/_posts/2024-02-27-DBS101_FlippedClass3.md

 tags: [DBS101]
 ---

-### Topic : NUll values and Set operations in SQL.
+### Topic : NUll values and Set Operations in SQL.

 # Lesson learned from flipped class